PIUG 2008 Boston Biotechnology Meeting

 Kris Atkinson’s doctoral thesis in genetics was a treatise on proteomic and karyotype speciation in a family cluster driven by continental drift and host/parasite coevolution.
 She also holds a master’s in cell biology, a bachelor’s in foreign languages, and has enjoyed incarnations as a protein chemistry laboratory director, electron microscopist, biomanufacturing trainer, research analyst, medical editor, biotech device and vaccine inventor, and discovery paralegal.
 She is a registered patent agent and specializes in patentability, freedom-to-operate and technology landscape searches.
 She has served on the Newsletter Committee of PIUG since 2005.

-“Similarity Searching for Antibody Sequences”top of page
+“Similarity Searching for Antibody Sequences”

 Alice K. Goshorn, Amgen